 This study enables students to acquire comprehensive and applied knowledge related to leadership and professional expertise embedded in the framework of scientific didactics and knowledge development.

 Four specific study areas constitute the basic framework of this Master program.

 - Soft Skills/personal competencies

 - Information systems

-Senior managers and specialists in the Energy industries need to drive and practise change management as the market competition becomes more and more intensive.
+Senior managers and specialists in the Energy industries need to drive and practice change management as the market competition becomes more and more intensive.
 Profound market knowledge determines the pace and degree of business success.
 Thus the capabilities to develop and implement effective business strategies, also while working as consultants to external organizations, become increasingly important.

 This program is structured for completion in four semesters.
-While in each of the first three semesters students take part in the 12 week class room sessions, the other eleven weeks are assigned for project work in an organization, preferably operating in the energy sector.
+While in each of the first three semesters students take part in the 12-week classroom sessions, the other eleven weeks are assigned for project work in an organization, preferably operating in the energy sector.

 The campus phase comprises of eleven weeks of lecture sessions and a week for examination preparation.
-During each campus phase three modules are taught in detail whereas for the remaining two modules of the respective semesters preparatory sessions are held leaving enough room for self-learning.
-Throughout the self-learning phase students are assisted by course instructors, moderations and On-line lectures.
+During each campus phase, three modules are taught in detail whereas for the remaining two modules of the respective semester's preparatory sessions are held leaving enough room for self-learning.
+Throughout the self-learning phase students are assisted by course instructors, moderations, and online lectures.

 For every passed examination students earn credit points for each module.
 The number of credit points earned depends upon the specified learning hours for a student to fulfill the course requirement.